 The Sonor AQ2 Safari is a natural choice for jazz to hip-hop.
 The kits can deliver just the right club-sized promise, coming with a well-defined backbeat and catchy rimshots.

 Tom tones on this kit will hold to your ribs, as a punchy kick gives in all the best.
-Both gigging drummers or stage performers will find these kits most useful.
+Both gigging drummers and stage performers will find these kits most useful.

 The shells are made from 7-ply maple featuring four Canadian maple plies and three plies of Chinese maple.